The Quick Links option in the toolbar provides access to the:

 All rules, with the exception of proposed rules, are numbered in such a way as to create a unique reference number.
 The number is facilitated by use of state agency numbers (budget numbers), rule program numbers, rule chapter numbers, and each rule’s effective date.
 This indexing method assures understanding of which rule is being discussed and when each rule version was effective.

-If your email is a web-based mail, the "Send Comments" link will open a new mail message in the current web browser window.
+If your email is web-based, the "Send Comments" link will open a new mail message in the current web browser window.
 If you email uses its own software, e.g. Microsoft Outlook, a new mail message will open within that software.
-And, if the "Send Comments" to is a URL, you will be redirected to tat website within the current web browser window.
+And, if the "Send Comments" link is a URL, you will be redirected to tat website within the current web browser window.

 This Quick Link conducts a search for current Rules on Rules for State Agencies and returns those results.